A Longitudinal Study on the Attitudes of Gay Men in Beijing Towards Gay Social Media Platforms: Lonely Souls in the Digital Concrete Jungle: Results

 \subsection{Qualitative Results}

 The qualitative findings largely corroborate the quantitative results.
 Initially, participants viewed gay social networking apps (GSN apps) as revolutionary tools for community building and identity affirmation.
 As a result, the apps were warmly received (2014–2017).
 From 2017 to 2020, technical architectures continued to improve.
 Basic usability also improved.
-Yet participants increasingly expressed disapproval on multiple fronts: commercialization; “fast-food” interactions; hookup culture; lookism; role-based discrimination; and pervasive deceptive practices.
+Yet participants increasingly expressed disapproval on multiple fronts: commercialization; ``fast-food” interactions; hookup culture; lookism; role-based discrimination; and pervasive deceptive practices.
 Reliance on GSN apps began to decline during this period.
+In the 2020–2023 interviews, disappointment became salient.
+Participants displayed clearer segmentation and a pragmatic stance.
+Many adopted international GSN apps (e.g., \textit{Grindr}, \textit{Tinder}).
+Use of domestic mainstream apps (e.g., \textit{Blued}, \textit{Aloha}) decreased.
+To ensure conceptual continuity across all four waves, we maintained a stable core codebook grounded in the research questions and prior literature.
+Two researchers re-coded a shared subset of earlier transcripts at each new wave to recalibrate interpretations of key concepts and prevent code drift.
+Any emergent refinements were applied retroactively to previous waves, ensuring that observed changes were due to genuine shifts in user experience rather than evolving coding criteria.
+Accordingly, $\chi^2$ statistics are used purely as descriptive indicators of theme prevalence under a consistent conceptual definition.